Racism in Australia: Anti-Semitism in Australia

+Islamophobia during the Gaza war

 Far-right and neo-Nazi groups

 The 21st century has seen the creation of several groups with racist manifestos in Australia, from street gangs (Australian Defence League) through loosely grouped protest groups (Reclaim Australia) to far-right political parties (Fraser Anning's Conservative National Party).
 The ideology of the Antipodean Resistance, a neo-Nazi clan headquartered in Melbourne, is based on homophobia, anti-Semitism, white supremacism and Australian nationalism.
 Some groups, such as the True Blue Crew, are committed to violence.
 The Australian Security Intelligence Organisation (ASIO) monitors this and other groups for signs of far-right terrorism.

+The National Socialist Network (NSN) was formed by members of the Lads Society and Antipodean Resistance in late 2020.
+It is a neo-Nazi group headquartered in Melbourne.

 Pauline Hanson and One Nation

 Senator Pauline Hanson, in her 1998 maiden speech to Parliament called for the abolition of multiculturalism and said that "reverse racism" was being applied to "mainstream Australians" who were not entitled to the same welfare and government funding as minority groups.
 She has said that Australia was in danger of being "swamped by Asians", and that these immigrants "have their own culture and religion, form ghettos and do not assimilate".
 She was widely accused of racism.
 In 2006, she achieved notoriety by asserting that Africans bring disease into Australia.
-In June 2021, following media reports that the proposed national curriculum was "preoccupied with the oppression, discrimination and struggles of Indigenous Australians", the Australian Senate approved a motion tabled by right-wing senator Pauline Hanson calling on the federal government to reject CRT, despite it not being included in the curriculum.
+In June 2021, following media reports that the proposed national curriculum was "preoccupied with the oppression, discrimination and struggles of Indigenous Australians", Hanson tabled a motion in the Australian Senate calling on the federal government to reject critical race theory (CRT), despite it not being included in the curriculum.